 4.1 RSI: The Psychology Beneath the Price

-The Relative Strength Index (RSI) is a masterclass in emotional rhythm.
-I use it not just to spot overbought or oversold conditions, but to read the power shift between bulls and bears.
+The Relative Strength Index (RSI) is a powerful tool that reveals emotional rhythms in trading.
+I use it to identify overbought or oversold conditions and to read the power shift between bullish and bearish sentiment.

 “RSI doesn’t just tell you what’s happened—it whispers what’s building.”